What You Should Know About Compulsory Mechanical Licenses

 If one of those initial rules apply, there are other circumstances that must be met before a compulsory mechanical is granted, which include the following criteria:

-The recording in question must be non-dramatic.
 Although "non-dramatic" is a vague term, it is usually assumed to mean a recording associated with a dramatic performance, like a song used in a musical or an opera.

-The song must have already been recorded and distributed by the copyright owner.
 Another way this is stated is that the copyright owner gets "first use" of their creation.
 Note that the copyright owner has to be the one who recorded it; if someone else steals their work and records it, that doesn't qualify as "previously recorded."
 Also, recording it is not enough.
 The copyright owner has to have made it available for public consumption.

-Only audio recordings can be made.
 These audio recordings include physical phonorecords and digitally distributed copies of an audio recording.

-No major changes can be made to the work.
 You are not allowed to change the lyrics or make other substantial changes to the original song.

 If all of these requirements are met, a compulsory mechanical license can be issued.
 Once a compulsory mechanical is in place, there are certain rules that have to be followed that differ from a standard, non-compulsory license.